vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 [^11]: Equations are just statements of truth that we can create on our own.
 They are just a way to express what we know about a problem.

 [^12]: What if the starting point had an odd number of hydrogens on the left?
-We'd need to double the number of hydrogen- containing molecules on the left to produce an even number and start over.
+We'd need to double the number of hydrogencontaining molecules on the left to produce an even number and start over.
 C2H6O302 → 2CO2 + 3H2O
 The job is done: the reaction is now balanced.
 That's stoichiometry.
 The treatment above cast chemical reactions at the most fundamental level of individual molecules reacting.
 In practice, reactions involve great numbers of interacting particles, so it is often more convenient to think in moles.
 In fact, common practice is to look at the prefactors13 in chemical reaction formulas as specifying the number of moles rather than the number of individual molecules.
 Either way, the formula looks exactly the same,[^14] and it's just a matter of interpretation.